Search

 2. Google Cloud Vision API

-Since 2015, Google offers cloud-based and pre-trained computer vision and machine learning models through REST and RPC APIs.
+Since 2015, Google has offered cloud-based and pre-trained computer vision and machine learning models through REST and RPC APIs.
 Using the API, you can perform image classification, object recognition and face recognition, optical character recognition (OCR), and other AI processing tasks.

 Therefore, this API can be used to understand the content of an image and extract text from images.
 Using the Vision API, developers can easily integrate vision detection features within applications, including image labeling, face, and landmark detection, and tagging of explicit content.